Iterative Linear Quadratic Optimization for Nonlinear Control: Differentiable Programming Algorithmic Templates: Classical Optimization Oracle

 \item[(ii)] a \emph{Gauss-Newton} oracle to use a linear quadratic expansion of the objective, and to output

 \item[(iii)] a \emph{Newton} oracle to use a quadratic expansion of the objective, and to output \end{enumerate}

-where $\lin_f^x$, $\qua_f^x$ are the linear and quadratic expansions of a function $f$ around $x$ as defined in the notations in Eq.~\eqref{eq:lin_approx}.
+where $\lin_f^x$, $\qua_f^x$ are the linear and quadratic expansions of $f$ around $x$ as defined in the notations in Eq.~\eqref{eq:lin_approx}.

 Gauss-Newton and Newton oracles are generally defined without a regularization, i.e., for $\reg=0$.
 However, in practice, a regularization may be necessary to ensure that Gauss-Newton and Newton oracles provide a descent direction.
-Moreover, the reciprocal of the regularization, $1/\reg$, can play the role of a stepsize as detailed in Sec.~\ref{sec:line_searches}.
+Moreover, the reciprocal of the regularization, $1/\reg$, can play the role of a stepsize as detailed in Appendix~\ref{app:line_searches}.
+The regularization $\reg$ can then vary with the iterates similarly as in trust region methods~\citep[Chapter 4]{nocedal2006numerical}.
 Lemma~\ref{lem:lin_quad_oracle} presents how the computation of the above oracles can be decomposed into the dynamical structure of the problem.
+The proof is detailed in Appendix~\ref{app:proofs}.